DreamFolks Services IPO share allotment: Where, how and when to check the status online

 1.Visit the official BSE website.

 2. On the BSE homepage, click on 'Equity'.
 A dropdown menu will appear.
-Select ' CE Info Systems'.
+Select ' DreamFolks Services'.

 3. Enter your application and PAN number.